hendrikhoffmann/ioBroker.cloudrain/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+- irrigation poll intervall is now 10 sec during irrigation and min.
+60 sec otherwise
+- dependency of request and util lib removed, replaced by got

 ### 0.1.2 (2021-11-09)
 - Updated installation instructions